 I’m not saying you can’t be annoyed—if someone continues to do something you’ve asked them to correct, you can express that feeling, but by giving 24 hours of space, you’ll likely find a healthier way to express that emotion.
-Being snippy in the moment might feel like the thing you want to do, but waiting a day means you can collect your thoughts and say something like, “Hey, I feel like I’ve told you a few times that this is incorrect, and it’s frustrating to have to continue repeating myself.
+Being snippy at the moment might feel like the thing you want to do, but waiting a day means you can collect your thoughts and say something like, “Hey, I feel like I’ve told you a few times that this is incorrect, and it’s frustrating to have to continue repeating myself.
 Is there a way we could create a system that reminds you of the correct way to do this?”

 This allows the employee both to respond and fully understand where you’re coming from.
 Again, the focus should be on finding a solution—not to express the emotions surrounding your dissatisfaction.

 If I didn’t care in 24 hours, then it didn’t really matter.
-Not truly.